MelonKony/millmint/content/posts/2022-08-05-sketching.md

 video:
 ---

 He had a tin in his hands.
 She liked seeing the soldiers on patrol.
 He caught her staring.
-She hid her sketch.